 Personnel files are the documents that employers collect with information about their employees, which may include hiring or firing information, salary information, letters to clients, and internal memoranda.
 When employers conduct evaluations and take disciplinary actions, this information is typically added to your personnel file.
 Personnel files are the employer’s record of your employment and can negatively as well as positively affect you and your future employment.

 It depends.
 Personnel files are considered the property of the company, and federal law does not guarantee a right to access your personnel file.
 However, some states have laws relating to personnel files laws that grant or deny an employee access to his or her own personnel files.
 In addition, some employers have their own policies in regard to employee personnel file access.
 The employer’s policy may be found in the employee handbook, or you could ask the HR department about the company’s policy.
-For more information, please see our [state personnel file laws] page. [link and page to follow]
+For more information, please see our State Personnel File Laws page.

 It depends.
 Employers may only allow you to view your documents and they may not allow you to make copies.
 If they do allow you to make copies, you may have to do it by your own means, meaning that you may have to provide your own paper and pay for the copies being made.
 Another common policy is that a company representative be present while you’re reviewing the files to make sure that all of the documents remain in the file.